reallySmooll/slou/README.md

 That is the default setup for slou.
 The logs will be saved to a file called (by default) `slou.log` but the logs will not be displayed on the screen.

 You can obviously change this and customize it to your liking.
-If you'd like to see more, you can check out the documentation [here](https://reallysmooll.github.io/slou-docs) or [USAGE.md](https://www.github.com/reallySmooll/slou/blob/master/USAGE.md)
+If you'd like to see more, you can check out the documentation [here](https://reallysmooll.github.io/slou-docs) or [USAGE.md](https://www.github.com/reallySmooll/slou/blob/master/USAGE.md).

+**NOTE: There are problems with images on the `Usage and configuration` section on the documentation page for slou, we are fixing them but until this note disappears, please use the [USAGE.md](https://www.github.com/reallySmooll/slou/blob/master/USAGE.md) if you want to see proof that the configuration works.
+Sorry for the inconvenience. :)**

 ## Contributing
 If you'd like to contribute, please refer to the [contributing guide](https://www.github.com/reallySmooll/slou/blob/master/CONTRIBUTING.md).